rloterh/TinyTuneScraper/README.md

-# Tiny Tune Scraper - iTunes Games Web Scaper (Microverse Ruby Capstone Project)
+# Tiny Tune Scraper - iTunes Games Web Scraper (Microverse Ruby Capstone Project)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This a mini scraper console application for iTunes App store games, developed using Ruby.
+This a mini console scraper application for iTunes App store games, developed using Ruby.
 The scraping source is [Apple iTunes App Store games website](https://apps.apple.com/us/genre/ios-games/id6014).
 Contents under the iTunes App Store games are categorized according to Most Popular, Alphabetical index and more games.
-In a similar way, the TinyTuneScraper app you can choose a sorted list to to scrape its content.
+In a similar way, running the TinyTuneScraper app you can choose a sorted list to to scrape its content.
-This is a Microverse captsone project for Ruby section.
 See a quick video of the project walkthrough [here](https://www.loom.com/share/efecaf78d234412fb2a0e8d3b3113e3b)
 <p align="center">
   <img src="assets/screenshot_1.jpg">
 </p>